 Why do I feel so scared and unwell?

 I eat my meat, I live my life, I make good choices – but something is wrong, something is wrong, something is wrong, something is wrong.
 I must numb this pain.
 I feel trapped.
 I feel dirty.
 I feel sick.
 Something is wrong.
-This torment - the screaming in the dark corners of your mind - are the cries of their spirits.
+I hurt.
+This torment - the screaming in the dark corners of your mind - are the cries of these spirits.
 For as long as you perpetuate their misery, they will be a part of you.

 Return to homepage.